This page is intended as a resource for members of the NTC Session Advisory Committee.

 - We reach out to the initial session to see if they are in need of and/or open to adding additional presenters

 - This is confirmed with the lead presenter first to avoid awkward interactions between community members

 - Then an introduction is made making it clear who will be the session leader and who will be an additional speaker

 - This helps manage expectations for who sets the vision for the overall session, is responsible for making this happen and who is in a supporting role

 Each session receives a final score/rank.
-This is accomplished by aggregating the score across all voting groups (Community 60%, Session Advisory Committee 40%).
-Each group is given a different weight to reflect our values of making this process as community-driven as possible.
+This is accomplished by aggregating the score across all input groups (Community 60%, Session Advisory Committee 40%).
+Each group is given different weight to reflect our values of making this process as community-driven as possible.

 Please see the Monthly Calls section for a recording of the call where we walked through the process.